The Braess Paradox in Dynamic Traffic: A Dynamic Braess's Paradox Model

 where $v_{max}$ is the speed limit of the edge, $t_0$ is the estimated time for a vehicle to travel from the beginning of the edge to the position of vehicle $1$, $t_i$ is the estimated travel time for vehicle $i$ to travel to the position of vehicle $i+1$ and $t_n$ is the estimated time for vehicle $n$ to travel to the stop sign.

-The decomposed travel times $t_i (i\in\{0, 1, ..., n\})$ as labeled in Fig. \ref{fig:tt_calc} are calculated using a simplified estimation method.
-Using vehicle kinematics equations and assuming that vehicles have constant acceleration/deceleration rates, the travel time between two points (e.g. ego vehicle and a target vehicle) can be calculated as described in Algorithm \ref{alg:est_tt}.
+The decomposed travel times $t_i (i\in\{0, 1, ..., n\})$ as labeled in Fig. \ref{fig:tt_calc} are calculated using vehicle kinematics equations and assuming that vehicles have constant acceleration/deceleration rates.
+The travel time between two points (e.g. ego vehicle and a target vehicle) is calculated as described in Algorithm \ref{alg:est_tt}.

 The decomposed travel times $t_i$ can then be calculated as follows:

 where $v_i$ is the traveling speeds of vehicle $i$; $a_i$ is the acceleration of vehicle $i$; $v_{max}$ is the maximum possible speed on the edge (Equation \ref{eq:vmax}); $v_{start}$ is the assumed speed at the start of the edge, so the speed limit of the edge is used; $v_{end}$ is the assumed speed at the end of the edge, so $1m/s$ is used since edges are controlled with stop signs; and $a$ is the absolute value of the assumed constant acceleration or deceleration rate (a value of $3 m/s^2$ is used).